tasket/Qubes-vpn-support/README.md

 * Separate firewall VM not required

 ### Easy setup
-  * Simple install script; No file editing
+  * Simple install script; No file editing or IP numbers necessary
   * Flexible installation into template or to individual proxyVMs
-  * Fully supports server names; IP numbers not necessary
   * Uses configuration files from VPN service provider
   * Less risk of configuration errors

-### New in this version, v1.4.0
+### New in this version, v1.4 beta4
   * Qubes 4.0 support
   * Anti-leak for IPv6
   * All DNS requests re-addressed to VPN's DNS
+  * Firewall integrity checked before connecting
+  * Quicker re-connection

 ---